Lewy Body Dementia (LBD)

 Currently, no drug can cure LBD.
 However, some medicines aim at improving symptoms.

-Unfortunately, certain medications can make things worse.
+Certain medications have side effects.
 For example, antipsychotic treatments can exacerbate confusion, Parkinsonism, and sedation.
 Sometimes even death.

-Due to these harmful side effects, Early Detection is key.
+Due to these side effects, accurate diagnosis is essential.

-People with Lewy Body Dementia often require a cross-disciplinary care team including:
+People with Lewy Body Dementia may benefit from a cross-disciplinary care team including:

 - A neurologist specializing in Alzheimer’s